Federal Pell Grants

 Available to undergraduate students who have demonstrated an exceptional financial need on the Free Application for Federal Student Aid (FAFSA) and have not earned a bachelor or professional degree.
 Awards for the 15-16 academic year range from $686 up to $5,775.
 Learn more about Pell Grants.

-SEOG grants are intended, as the name implies, to supplement other aid.
-These grants are federally funded with each school receiving a fixed amount each year.
-Funds are awarded to a limited number of undergraduate students with preference being given to Pell recipients demonstrating exceptional financial need.
-Awards for each year range from $100 up to $1,000.
+Funds are awarded to a limited number of undergraduate students with priority being given to Pell Grant recipients who meet the priority application deadline of April 15th who also demonstrate exceptional financial need.
+Awards for each year range from $200 up to $1,000.
+Learn more about SEOG.

 The U.S. Department of Education administers the William D. Ford Direct Loan program to provide low interest Stafford and PLUS Loans for students and parents who are attending at least half-time.
-Under this program, funds for your student loan come directly from the federal government.
-The Department of Education serves as the lender for all Direct Loans.
+The U.S. Department of Education serves as the lender for all Direct Loans.
 Learn more about Direct Loans.

-The UCA Career Services Center maintains a list of Federal Work Study and Institutional Work Study jobs currently available.
+The UCA Career Services Center maintains a list of Federal Work Study jobs currently available.
 Please note that this list is not comprehensive and students are advised to contact departments directly to inquire about available positions.
-For more detailed information about Institutional Work Study, how to find a job, and employment terms and conditions, click the Institutional Work Study link above.